Aayush1003/TechnoDSA/README.md

 TechnoDSA

-A comprehensive guide to Data Structures and Algorithms (DSA) with a focus on interview preparation for top companies such as MAANG, Microsoft, BlackRock, Goldman Sachs, Morgan Stanley, Infosys, and BNY Mellon.
+A comprehensive guide to Data Structures and Algorithms (DSA) with a focus on interview preparation for top companies such as MAANG, Microsoft, BlackRock, Goldman Sachs, Morgan Stanley and BNY Mellon.

 📘 What this document covers